 ARTISTS MATERIALS FUND

-From the Coorong to Coober Pedy, the Flinders Ranges to Port Lincoln, the Artists Materials Fund enables Ku Arts to provide tangible and necessary support to emerging artists and those leading the next generation.
+From the Coorong to Coober Pedy, the Flinders Ranges to Port Lincoln, the Artists Materials Fund enables Ku Arts to provide tangible and necessary support to Aboriginal and Torres Strait Islander artists across South Australia.
 Overcoming barriers of equity and access, including the prohibitive cost of freight, this vital funding champions artists’ agency and self-determination, supporting cultural practice.

 -